CapObvios/Quantitative-methods-of-analyzing-stock-markets/README.md

 # Quantitative-methods-of-analyzing-stock-markets
-Various techniques of analyzing the Microsoft, Electronic Arts (EA), Brent Oil and Intel stocks with comments.
+Various techniques of analyzing market stocks applied to the Microsoft, Electronic Arts (EA), Brent Oil and Intel stocks with comments.